Zanzibar Home Page

 Many different sizes, colors and shapes are created.
 Colors schemes selected for papel picado are frequently linked with specific festivities.
 Red or white for Valentines Day, White for Weddings, Sky blue or pink and white are commonly chosen for celebrations in honor of the Virgin Mary, yellow and white for patron saints.
 Vibrant pink, orange and purple are the key tones employed for ofrendas (offerings) associated with the Day of the Dead.
 Shades of purple are also widely used at Easter.
 The colors of the Mexican flag--red, white and green--are set aside for venerating the nation's patroness, La Virgen de Guadalupe, as well as for commemorating Independence Day, September 16.
 Rainbow hues are appropriate for Christmas and non-religious festivities.

 To make papel picado, a paper patron (pattern) is first drawn as a guide.
 The pattern is laid on top of fifty layers of tissue paper that are placed on top of a lead sheet.
-Antonio then cuts this pattern out using a hammer and different sizes of chisels.
+Antonio or a family member then cuts this pattern out using a hammer and different sizes of chisels.
 San Salvador Huixcolotla, Puebla, is the village most noted in Mexico for the art of paper- cutting both for local festivals and marketing in Mexico City and abroad.
 Paper cutting is a family tradition, passed down from generation to generation.

 Paper cutting has been a folk art around the world ever since paper was invented in 105 A.D. by Ts'ai Lun, an official in the court of Ho Ti, emperor of Cathay, China.
 The humble nature of its origins and the anonymity of its practice has caused paper cutting to be ignored as an art form, though artists, artisans, and collectors are becomingly increasingly aware of this valuable folk heritage.
 Worldwide traditions include German scherenschnitte, Polish wycinanki, Chinese hua yang, Japanese kirigami or mon-kiri, French silhouettes (named after Etienne de Silhouette, Controleur-General of France in 1757), and Matisse's painted paper cutouts.